patrick-sharp/waypoint.nvim/README.md

 - [ ] add ability to add waypoint with annotation
 - [ ] add ability to add waypoint inserted after the current waypoint, not just at the end
 - [ ] delete the toggle waypoint function
+- [ ] fix bug where if you go to waypoint without extmark it prints a nasty error

 ### ADVANCED FEATURES: